-The Housing Opportunities Commission will approve the FY 2017-2018 Budget based on funding source.
+The Housing Opportunities Commission will approve the FY 2018 Budget based on funding source.
 These funding groups are combined into the Agency's five funds for financial statement reporting.

-By approving the budget at the funding source level, the Commission can be assured that the budget reflects the external restrictions placed on the use of approximately 70% and 72% of HOC's revenue sources for FY 2017 and FY 2018, respectively, and can better analyze the relationship between the budget and the Agency's year-end financial statements.
+By approving the budget at the funding source level, the Commission can be assured that the budget reflects the external restrictions placed on the use of approximately 70% of HOC's revenue sources for FY 2018 and can better analyze the relationship between the budget and the Agency's year-end financial statements.
 The five Funds are: